A measurement of two-photon exchange in Super-Rosenbluth separations with positron beams: Conclusions

-In conclusion, we have presented a plan for a Super-Rosenbluth measurement utilizing proposed positron beams at Jefferson Lab~\cite{Accardi:2020swt}.
+In conclusion, we have presented a detailed plan for a Super-Rosenbluth measurement utilizing proposed positron beams at Jefferson Lab~\cite{Accardi:2020swt}.
 Based on the results of the previous Super-Rosenbluth measurement, we show that a 2~$\mu$A positron beam at Jefferson Lab would allow for a series of positron SR measurements over a wide range of $Q^2$ (0.5-4.5~GeV$^2$) and $\varepsilon$, covering the region where TPE are large and believed to explain the discrepancy between polarization and Rosenbluth extractions of the form factors.
-The measurement will provide improved precision compared to previous SR measurements, and will include electron SR measurements to be made at the same $Q^2$ values, to allow a direct comparison and to take advantage of the enhanced range of $\varepsilon$ available with 11~GeV beams.
-Figure~\ref{fig:results} shows projections for the proposed measurements on positrons (and electrons), compared to a subset of polarization measurements and the E01-001~\cite{Qattan:2004ht} Super-Rosenbluth results.
+The measurement will provide improved precision compared to previous SR measurements, and will include electron SR measurements to be made at the same $Q^2$ values.
+This will more than double the sensitivity the TPE corrections believed to explain the discrepancy, as well as dedicated tests for non-linear contributions at larger $Q^2$, and extending to higher $\varepsilon$ values.

-The existing electron Super-Rosenbluth measurement already provides the world's best precision on $\mu G_E/G_M$ from Rosenbluth experiments, as well as the tightest constraints on the size and nonlinear contributions from TPE through a comparison to polarization measurements.
-The TPE contribution associated with a direct comparison of electron to positron measurements is twice as large as in the comparison to polarization data, and the uncertainties in the data set will be better, giving this approach significantly more sensitivity to TPE.
-This measurement would provide the first test of the hypothesis that TPE contributions explain the observed form factor discrepancy at $Q^2 > 1.5$~GeV$^2$, and would significantly increase our quantitative extraction of TPE contributions as a function of $Q^2$ and $\varepsilon$, validating form factor extractions and giving greater confidence in TPE calculations that must be applied in other reactions where direct, or even indirect, experimental constraints on TPE are not feasible.
+The existing electron Super-Rosenbluth measurement already provides the world's best precision on $\mu G_E/G_M$ from Rosenbluth experiments and the best constraints on the linear contribution of TPE based on comparisons to polarization measurements.
+They also provide the best limits on nonlinear TPE contribution.
+A direct comparison of electron and positrion Super-Rosenbluth measurements would double the sensitivity of these studies, while the 11 GeV beam energy expands the $Q^2$ and $\varepsilon$ range accessible.
+Such a measurement would provide the first direct test of the hypothesis that TPE contributions explain the observed form factor discrepancy at $Q^2 > 1.5$~GeV$^2$, and would significantly increase our quantitative extraction of TPE contributions as a function of $Q^2$ and $\varepsilon$, validating form factor extractions and giving greater confidence in TPE calculations that must be applied in other reactions where direct, or even indirect, experimental constraints on TPE are not feasible.